 The Seabin has been installed on a floating dock in the UKSA marina.
 This strategic positioning enables the wind and the currents to push the debris directly to the Seabin.

 The Seabin catches an estimated 1.5kgs of floating debris per day (depending on weather and debris volumes) including micro-plastics up to 2 mm small.
 The catch bag has a capacity of 20kg.
 The Seabin also has the potential to collect a percentage of oils and pollutants floating on the water surface.

 How did we get the 1st Sea Bin on the Isle of Wight?

 For their community project, our NCS students chose to raise awareness of the Seabin Project.
-Due to their hard work in attracting support, we received an substantial donation from a kind donor to help fund the Seabin Project.
+Due to their hard work in attracting support, we received a substantial donation from a kind donor to help fund the Seabin Project.

-The facts about plastic in our oceans
+Did you know …..Facts about plastic currently in our oceans